zenitysec/awesome-low-code/readme.md

 - [Loopple](https://www.loopple.com) - A low code drag and drop dashboard builder.
 - [Appsheet (Google)](https://about.appsheet.com/home/) - Google AppSheet is a no-code development platform that enables users to create custom mobile and web applications without requiring extensive programming knowledge.
 It provides a drag-and-drop interface for building apps, and it can integrate with various data sources and APIs to automate workflows and improve productivity.
 - [YepCode](https://yepcode.io) - All-in-one platform to connect APIs and services in a serverless environment working directly with JavaScript or Python.
 It allows the development, execution and monitoring of integration and automation processes.
-- [DronaHQ](https://www.dronahq.com/) - DronaHQ - a low code platform helps engineering teams and product managers to build internal tools, custom user journeys, digital experiences, automations, custom admin panels, operational apps 10X faster.
+- [DronaHQ](https://www.dronahq.com/) - A low code platform that helps engineering teams and product managers to build internal tools, custom user journeys, digital experiences, automations, custom admin panels, operational apps 10X faster.
-- [REI3](https://rei3.de/en/home) - REI3 is an open low code application platform.
+- [REI3](https://rei3.de/en/home) - An open low code application platform.
 It runs on almost any system, on-premise or in the cloud and is free to use for individuals and organizations.

 ### Business Process Management